Commissioner for ACT Revenue

 - which files were downloaded.

-- undertaking a payment or other transaction through this website; and
+- undertaking a payment or other transaction; or

 Use of personal information collected